milosKomiRajkovic94/complete-vue-js-course/README.md

 - A standalone branch for each major Vue.js concept
 - Simple example projects to explore how features work in isolation
-- Learn-by-doing code that matches sections commonly found in Vue.js courses and documentation :contentReference[oaicite:1]{index=1}
+- Learn-by-doing code that matches sections commonly found in Vue.js courses and documentation: https://vuejs.org/
+- Learn-by-doing code that matches sections commonly found in Vuex courses and documentation: https://vuex.vuejs.org/

 ---